Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 It is vital to give enough notice when resigning from a job as a professional courtesy and, in some cases, as a requirement of the company’s resignation policies.
-Two weeks notice resignation letter is the most commonly observed notice period given by employees.
-This is because this period is usually enough to complete any pending work obligations such as training colleagues or workers while giving your employer enough time to find a replacement and determine how to move forward in your absence.
+The most common notice period provided by employees is two weeks.
+This is because this period is usually enough to complete any pending work obligations, such as training colleagues or workers while giving your employer enough time to find a replacement and determine how to move forward in your absence.

-In addition, submitting a two weeks’ notice resignation letter ensures that your employer has an official record of your resignation and that the document goes into your file.
+In addition, submitting a two-week notice resignation letter ensures that your employer has an official record of your resignation and that the document goes into your file.
 It also helps with communicating your reasons for resignation.
-This article will explore what a two weeks’ notice resignation letter is and how to write one professionally.
+This article will explore what a resignation letter is and how to write one professionally.

 When to Give Notice?

-Also, you should send the letter only after you have sorted your finances and documentation with your current employer.
-Some employers may choose to terminate your employment once you send the resignation letter with a two weeks’ notice period days before the 14-day period ends.
+Also, you should send the letter only after you have sorted out your finances and documentation with your current employer.
+Some employers may choose to terminate your employment once you send the resignation letter with a two-week notice period days before the 14-day period ends.

 One of the reasons you should send a resignation letter with notice is to wrap things up in a civilized and respectful way.
-Ending your tenure with the employer on good terms is a assuring way of securing a good reference or recommendation from them when you need one in the future.
-In addition, giving a two weeks’ notice signifies goodwill as it gives the employer ample time to organize tasks accordingly.
+Ending your tenure with the employer on good terms is an assuring way of securing a good reference or recommendation from them when you need one in the future.
+In addition, giving a two-week notice signifies goodwill, as it gives the employer ample time to organize tasks accordingly.
 This way, the letter also protects the department from any delays due to the vacancy you’ll leave behind.

-A two weeks’ notice resignation letter also gives you enough time to fulfil any pending obligations at work, further strengthening any professional relationships you built in the company.
+A two weeks notice resignation letter also gives you enough time to fulfill any pending obligations at work, further strengthening any professional relationships you built in the company.

 Pre-Resigning Factors